Terms of the Grant

 - Review of Applications

-All grant proposals will be evaluated and reviewed by the CPF Research Grants Committee, with the assistance of special consultants, when needed.
-The final decision will be made by the CPF Research Grants Committee.
-All applications will be judged on the basis of the criteria outlined in Criteria for Judging Applications.
+All grant proposals will be evaluated and reviewed by the ACPA Education Committee, with the assistance of designated consultants as needed.
+Final decisions will be made by the ACPA Education Committee.
+All applications will be judged on the basis of the criteria outlined in Grant Criteria.
+Due to the volume of applications, feedback from the committee regarding funded or non-funded proposals will not be provided.

 - Progress Reports

-Investigators must submit, within three months of completion of the project, a statement summarizing the findings and results (no more than 500 words) to the CPFResearch Grants Committee.
-A financial report from the supporting institution on the use of the grant funds must also be filed with CPF within three months of completion of the project.
+Within three months of project completion, investigators must submit a statement (no more than 500 words) summarizing the findings and results to the ACPA Education Committee.
+A financial report from the supporting institution on the use of the grant funds must be submitted to the ACPA National Office by October 1 of the year following grant award.

 - Publication and Publicity